 - Or applying more resistance to perform an exercise.

-Variety is key, and our coach Rachel shares a little tip: "While adding more resistance (i.e. upping the weights) is the most well-known progressive overload method, I like utilising all options equally when creating training protocols!
-This ensures that each of the components gets emphasized in different workouts, which means more training variety and ultimately, better results."
+Variety is key, and our Coach Rachel shares her advice, "While adding more resistance (i.e. upping the weights) is the most well-known progressive overload method, I like utilising all options equally when creating training protocols!
+This ensures that each of the components gets emphasised in different workouts, which means more training variety and ultimately, better results."